OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 ### Importing a step template from the Community Library

-If you don't have the Community Library feature turned on you can still use community step templates by manually importing the JSONÂ from the [Community Library](http://library.octopusdeploy.com/)Â into the step template library within Octopus.
+If you don't have the Community Library feature turned on you can still use community step templates by manually importing the JSON from the [Community Library](http://library.octopusdeploy.com/) into the step template library within Octopus.

-1. Navigate to theÂ [Community Library](http://library.octopusdeploy.com/)Â website and find the template you want to use
+1. Navigate to the [Community Library](http://library.octopusdeploy.com/) website and find the template you want to use
 ![](/docs/images/5671696/5866126.png)
-2. Click on theÂ **Copy to clipboard**Â button.Â *Step Templates are transported as a JSON document containing all of the information required by Octopus.*
+2. Click on the **Copy to clipboard** button. *Step Templates are transported as a JSON document containing all of the information required by Octopus.*
 *![](/docs/images/5671696/5866135.png)*
-3. Navigate to theÂ **Step templates**Â tab in theÂ **Library**Â area within the Octopus web portal and selectÂ **Import**Â from the custom step templates section
+3. Navigate to the **Step templates** tab in the **Library** area within the Octopus web portal and select **Import** from the custom step templates section
 ![](/docs/images/5671696/5866134.png)
-4. Paste in the JSON document for the Step Template and click theÂ **Import**Â button
+4. Paste in the JSON document for the Step Template and click the **Import** button
 ![](/docs/images/3048081/5865525.png)
 5. Now you can add this new kind of step to your deployment process
 ![](/docs/images/5671696/5866151.png)